options4good/Bitcoin-Core-vs-Bitcoin-Knots-Speed-Test/README.md

 <h1>Bitcoin-Core-vs-Bitcoin-Knots-Speed-Test</h1>
-This script was made to take a clean look at ZMQ block propagation latency between Bitcoin Core and Bitcoin Knots running on my setup.<br> Specs: Ryzen 9 16/32 CPU, 24GB RAM, a 2TB and a 1TB m.2 nvme drives, half gig internet speed.<br>
+This script was made to take a clean look at ZMQ block propagation latency between Bitcoin Core and Bitcoin Knots running on my setup.<br> Specs: Ryzen 9 16/32 CPU, 24GB RAM, a 2TB and a 1TB m.2 nvme drives, half gig internet speed.<br><br>
-Here is a breakdown of what this log tells us about how the two nodes are performing relative to each other:<br>
+Here is a breakdown of what this log tells us about how the two nodes are performing relative to each other:<br><br>

 If we calculate the time difference (delta) for each block hash to see which node heard it first and by how many milliseconds, we get the following:<br>